owulveryck/owulveryck.github.io/content/post/20240309-gomarkablestream-tsnet.md

 lastmod: 2024-03-09T12:15:33+01:00
 draft: true
 keywords: []
-description: "Discover how I transformed my reMarkable tablet into a portable whiteboard 📒✨, accessible from anywhere via a secure WireGuard VPN (tailscale) and cloud-based reverse proxy setup.
+summary: Discover how I transformed my reMarkable tablet into a portable whiteboard 📒✨, accessible from anywhere via a secure WireGuard VPN (tailscale) and cloud-based reverse proxy setup.

-From the comforts of WFH to the dynamic world of mobility, learn the tech behind my solution.
+  From the comforts of WFH to the dynamic world of mobility, learn the tech behind the solution.
-"
 tags: []
 categories: []
 author: ""